-As a specialist legal professional, you will advise clients about protecting and enforcing their trade mark rights.
-By providing legal support on the registration, use and exploitation of new and existing trade marks, you will ensure that companies successfully protect the identity and integrity of their brands.
+As a specialist legal professional, you'll advise clients about protecting and enforcing their trademark rights.
+By providing legal support on the registration, use and exploitation of new and existing trademarks, you'll ensure that companies successfully protect the identity and integrity of their brands.

 Discover what else a trade mark attorney does.

-As the first point of contact, you'll need to have effective communication and people skills.
-You will also need to be discreet as a lot of the information you will hear is confidential.
+As the first point of contact, you'll need effective communication and people skills.
+You'll also need to be discreet, as a lot of the information you'll hear is confidential.
 The ability to follow instructions and an assertive and tactful manner are also important.

 If you decide that a job in law isn't for you, you could also work in: